sukikrishna/powerOutages/README.md

   frameborder="0"
 ></iframe>

+As observed from the graph above, the p-value is close to 0, which is within the significance level of 0.05 (5%).
+If the p-value were within the threshold that would suggest that the data is missing completely at random (MCAR).
+We reject the null hypothesis in favor of the alternative hypothesis that `CAUSE.CATEGORY.DETAIL` missingness <u>does</u> depend on `CAUSE.CATEGORY`.

 As observed from the graph above, the p-value is close to 1 far greater than our significance level of 0.05 (5%).
 If the p-value were within the threshold that would suggest that the data is missing completely at random (MCAR).
 We fail to reject the null hypothesis that `CAUSE.CATEGORY.DETAIL` missingness <u>does not</u> depend on `CAUSE.CATEGORY`.

 ## Hypothesis Testing